doggybay/yard-sales-client/notes.md

 post request will be to sales

-sales will need to take the request and add to the sale table and to the picturs table.
+sales will need to take the request and add to the sale table and to the pictures table.

 [